 Revenue Sources State cigarette tax per pack Note: Tax revenues from other tobacco product is NOT included in state shared revenues.
 Tax Rate Pre-2004 to 2014: \$1.18/pack Jan.
 1, 2014 to Dec.
 31, 2015: \$1.31/pack Jan.
 1, 2016 to Dec.
 31, 2017: \$1.32/pack Jan.
 1, 2018 to Dec.
 31, 2020: \$1.33/pack Jan.
-1, 2021 to present: \$3.33/pack Agency Administration of Revenues Department of Revenue (DOR) collects revenue; Department of Administrative Services (DAS) makes payments to cities Distribution Calculation Per capita disbursement to cities Payment Schedule Monthly RequirementsCertification Requirement: Cities in counties with a population greater than 100,000 must certify1 provides at least four of the following municipal services: • Fire protection; • Police protection; • Street construction, maintenance and lighting; • Sanitary sewers; • Storm sewers; • Planning, zoning and subdivision control; or Planning, zoning and subdivision control; or One or more utility services.
+1, 2021 to present: \$3.33/pack Agency Administration of Revenues Department of Revenue (DOR) collects revenue; Department of Administrative Services (DAS) makes payments to cities Distribution Calculation Per capita disbursement to cities Payment Schedule Monthly Requirements Certification Requirement: Cities in counties with a population greater than 100,000 must certify1 that the city provides at least four of the following municipal services: Fire protection; Police protection; Street construction, maintenance and lighting; Sanitary sewers; Storm sewers; Planning, zoning and subdivision control; or One or more utility services.
 Use Restrictions 0 Use Restrictions Local Tax Preemption One or more utility services.